flexie/eas-4803-8803-ccs/docs/homework.md

 Please turn in your assignments as pdf files.
 The assignments should be send to [Yijun Zhang](mailto:yzhang3198@gatech.edu).
 Late hand ins are not accepted.

-**Unless stated otherwise the labs are due one week after the lab.**
+**Unless stated otherwise the labs are due one week after the assignments have been posted.**

 ### Feedback